angulardart/site-angulardart/src/angular/guide/template-syntax.md

   HTML attributes effectively disappear.
 </div>

-With this model firmly in mind, read on to learn about binding targets.
+With this model in mind, read on to learn about binding targets.

 ### Binding targets